How to Install Void Linux

 4.3 Installation Source

-The next step is to select where the installer will get its packages to install.
+The next step is to select where the installer will get its installation packages.

 Set Installation Source